-The same product could require a different installation method, dryout schedule, etc based off of small variations in the variables listed above and other factors.
+The same product could require a different installation method, dry out schedule, etc based on small variations in the variables listed above and other factors.
 These factors hold true for initial installation and continuous maintenance of your refractories throughout its life cycle.
 Is your contractor up-to-date on the newest techniques and equipment?

-Service/Support: What type of service and support is provided?
-Does the service and support go above and beyond expectations?
+What type of service and support is provided?
+Do the service and support go above and beyond expectations?
 Are your contractors going to support you after the installation is complete?
 Determine whether or not they have the right type of support and are able to provide the level of service/support you need.
 Gauge their technical and engineering support and if they can provide you the schematics and descriptions you need to make an informed decision.
 Does your contractor have a successful track record?
-Best practice is to contact previous customers for references.
+The best practice is to contact previous customers for references.

-Total Cost:Initial cost is easy to calculate.
+The initial cost is easy to calculate.
 How much did you invest in the contractor (time/supplies/installation) plus the amount lost in production (downtime?)
-There is an acceptable amount and some managers will sacrifice quality installation to start production up as quick as possible.
-The best gauge of “Total Cost” would be to evaluate the initial cost and the continued cost over the lifespan of the refractory until next installation.
+There is an acceptable amount and some managers will sacrifice quality installation to start production up as quickly as possible.
+The best gauge of “Total Cost” would be to evaluate the initial cost and the continued cost over the lifespan of the refractory until the next installation.
 Calculating this information takes time.
-If your unable to appropriately evaluate the cost over time, references of the contractor can help gauge their long-term success of installation.
+If you're unable to appropriately evaluate the cost over time, references of the contractor can help gauge their long-term success of the installation.